How to Buy Camping Gear for Cheap

 Below, you’ll find my packing list, how much I spent on each item, and the regular price.
 I did this so you can get an idea of what to pack, but also what kind of savings you can find on this gear.

-If you work out, just wear your workout clothes.
-A good pair of hiking shoes, whether boots or trail runners, is an investment you might want to make, although I’ve done plenty of hikes in my Nikes and was just fine.
+If you engage in any form of athleisure, just wear your workout clothes.
+A good pair of hiking shoes, whether boots or trail runners, is an investment you might want to make; though I’ve done plenty of hikes in my Nikes and was just fine.
 I have a friend that did a 50-mile hike in Birkenstocks.
 Again, you’ll live.
-Honestly, wearing a pair of running shoes that you know won’t give you blisters is prolly better than wearing some new, stiff pair of boots that rip apart your feet like they’re a new chew toy.
+Honestly, wearing a pair of running shoes that you know won’t give you blisters is prolly better than wearing some new, stiff pair of boots that rip apart your feet like they’re Fido’s new chew toy.

 Homedogs, I’m not necessarily making any product recommendations here.
 I have no complaints with my stuff, but I also think you should be open to brands (and non-brands), because you never know what you’ll stumble across for a good price!
 That’s more important than being dead-set on any one brand of anything—at least as you’re getting started.

 Also, please know that just because this is how I camp and backpack, it doesn’t mean you have to do it the exact same way.
-Once your physical safety is accounted for, you can do whatever the hell you want.
+Once your physical safety is accounted for and so long as you pay Mother Earth the respect she so richly deserves, you can do whatever the hell you want.
 You could go even more primitive than me, with iodine tablets for your water and an old tin can to cook in.
 Or maybe you decide that a luxury item or two is worth the extra weight.
 Maybe you want to forgo the tent altogether and take a hammock and a mosquito net.
 You do you!